 Simply put – yes!
 Absolutely!
 This is a question we get asked a lot as an HGV driver training company.
 But despite all the advances in technology, the demand for HGV drivers continued to rise in 2020, and in 2021 it’s still growing at a rapid pace.
 HGV drivers are still the lifeblood of our economy, making sure goods are moved across the country, arriving on time and in one piece.
 Today, we wanted to look into the reasons why HGV drivers are still in high demand, and why we think that won’t be changing any time soon.

 The biggest elephant in the room is the driver shortage, which has been going on for a while and is showing no signs of stopping.
 The UK has been struggling to find HGV drivers to meet demands for almost a decade now, but with recent events the shortage has got even worse.
 In 2020, estimates said that the UK haulage industry was short around 76,000 drivers – a big jump from the 59,000 they were short in 2019.
 In fact, the Freight Transport Association recently published a new report revealing that 64% of transport and logistics companies are facing a severe skills shortage and predicting that it will only grow over the next few years.
+The current demand for HGV drivers in 2021, is approximately around 300,000 drivers that are in desperate need.
 And since HGV drivers are a critical part of keeping goods moving across the UK and Europe, a further shortage is only going to increase demand for new drivers.
 So before we get into any of our other points, the need and demand for HGV drivers is incredibly high.

 Then, of course, we have 2020.
 There’s no denying that a lot happened around the world in 2020 and it had a big impact on almost every aspect of life, including the haulage industry.
 In general terms, the 2 biggest events for the UK were Brexit and the Covid-19 pandemic.
 Brexit has caused a lot of strain on both haulage companies and HGV drivers in terms of red tape, paperwork and money, which means less overseas shipping and more internal deliveries.
 It’s also made it harder for drivers of non-UK birth to remain in the UK, and so there has been nothing short of an exodus of qualified drivers leaving the UK, creating more of a shortage than ever before.